-Philippine Church head urges end to drug killings
+Philippine church head urges end to drug killings

-MANILA (AFP) - The head of the Philippines' powerful Catholic Church called for an end to the "waste of human lives" following a brutal week in President Rodrigo Duterte's drug war in which a 17-year-old boy was among dozens killed.
+MANILA • The head of the Philippines' powerful Catholic Church called yesterday for an end to the "waste of human lives", following a brutal week in President Rodrigo Duterte's drug war in which a 17-year-old boy was among dozens killed.

-Police raids dubbed as "One Time Big Time" saw at least 76 people shot dead, authorities said, as rights groups and lawmakers condemned the operation as an alarming "killing spree" in Duterte's flagship campaign.
+Police raids dubbed "One Time Big Time" saw at least 76 people shot dead, the authorities said, as rights groups and lawmakers condemned the operation as an alarming "killing spree" in Mr Duterte's flagship campaign.

-On Sunday, the highest-ranking Church official in the predominantly Catholic nation expressed concern about the increase in the number of deaths.
+Yesterday, the highest-ranking church official in the predominantly Catholic nation expressed concern about the increase in the number of deaths.

 Get The Straits Times